 • 1L of alcohol over 22% volume or 2L of alcohol under 22% volume.

-• 600ml of perfume and eau de toilette.
+• 5 bottles (maximum 120ml each) of perfume and eau de toilette.

 Narcotics.
 Sharp implements (including camping knives) and weapons require a special permit.